hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

 ## Component API

 The Table component itself is where most of the options will be applied.
-However, the child components can also be used if a custom implementation is needed.
+However, the API for the child components are also documented here, in case a custom implementation is desired.

 ### Table